CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

   sudo apt install build-essential

-We also use ccache as a tool with cmake, to cache results of previous compilations and make future compilations run faster, so it is probably worth installing that as well.
+We also use ccache as a (non essential) tool with cmake, to cache results of previous compilations and make future compilations run faster, so it is probably worth installing that as well.

 .. code-block:: bash

   sudo apt install ccache

+In case you cannot run apt, you can download cmake from the official website here: https://cmake.org/download/.

 Doxygen
 +++++++

-This is the tool used to generate automated documentation from the source files.
+This is the tool used to generate automated documentation from the C++ files, to allow navigation of the codebase by users without needing to go through the source files.

 Installation
 ------------